Merge projects or import items from another NVivo project

 CAUTION It is a good idea to make a backup copy of the project before importing.
 Save and copy projects

 - Open the project that you want to import into.

 NVivo for Teams projects must be opened exclusively.

 On the Import tab, in the Project group,click Project.

 - Locate and select the project you want to import.

-TIP For a server project, select NVivo Server Projects from the list, select the server from the Connection name box then select the project in the Project files box.
+TIP For an NVivo for Teams project, select NVivo Server Projects from the list, select the server from the Connection name box then select the project in the Project files box.

 - Choose which project items you want to import.